signalapp/libsignal/CODING_GUIDELINES.md

 - **Write API docs** using [DocC syntax][] (a Markdown dialect), unless an API is trivial (or not app-team-facing).
 Even for internal methods, though, if you do write a comment, make it a doc comment (like for Rust code), because it shows up in IDEs.

+- To make sure that error messages get into logs, we use the `failOnError` helper instead of `try!` for forcing an unwrap on the result of an operation that can throw an error.

 [DocC syntax]: https://www.swift.org/documentation/docc/writing-symbol-documentation-in-your-source-files